GSA-TTS/identity-dev-docs/_pages/oidc.md

    - `profile:verified_at`
    - `profile`
    - `social_security_number`
+   - `verification_document`
+   - `verification_attributes`

 * **state**
   A unique value at least 32 characters in length used for maintaining state between the request and the callback.
 This value will be returned to the client on a successful authorization.

 * **nonce**
   A unique value at least 32 characters in length used to verify the integrity of the `id_token` and mitigate [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
 This value should include per-session state and be unguessable by attackers.
 This value will be present in the `id_token` of the [token endpoint response](#token-response), where clients will verify that the nonce claim value is equal to the value of the nonce parameter sent in the authentication request.
 Read more about [nonce implementation](http://openid.net/specs/openid-connect-core-1_0.html#NonceNotes) in the spec.

+* **proofing_flow**
+  For IAL2 users, this specifies the process that login.gov uses to "proof"/verify users.
+Check with your login.gov partner contact to see if you are eligible to use anything other than the default flow.
+  Possible values are:
+    - `default_flow`
+    - `project_x_flow`

 <span class="margin-right-2">View an example for…</span><button data-example="private_key_jwt">private_key_jwt</button><button data-example="pkce">PKCE</button>